 The first step in forming an Oregon Limited Liability Company is to make sure the name you want is available.

 It’s critical to do a name search before registering an LLC name, as the name of each LLC must be distinguishable from other entity names registered in the state of Oregon.
 The Oregon Secretary of State makes it easy to search and verify if your LLC name is available.
 Here is more information on how to do an Oregon LLC name search.

 In addition to the name being unique, the entity designator (identifier used at the end of the business name) must be either:

 – Limited Liability Company

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

-Principal Place of Business – In this section, enter the street address, city, state and zip code of the initial principal office.
-This address can be the physical address of the LLC or it can be the address where the business records are stored.
+Principal Place of Business – In this section, enter the street address, city, state, and zip code of the initial principal office.
+This address can be the LLC’s physical address, or it can be the address where the business records are stored.
 You may not use a PO Box for the designated office.